Powerful Primitives in the Bounded Quantum Storage Model: Technical Overview

 We then turn to authentication and construct a signature scheme for classical messages that is information-theoretically unforgeable under chosen message and verification attacks in the BQSM.
 We follow this with the construction of signature and verification tokens and imbue these tokens with sparsity and order restraints.
+Note that the signature and token schemes differ from traditional constructions in the standard model where the verification key is classically announced.
+In the BQSM, we cannot ensure security if the verification key is classical so we must distribute quantum copies.
 All these constructions are very similar to the corresponding encryption constructions and hence are not discussed further.
-The reader is referred to Appx.~\ref{sec:authentication} for a detailed exploration.
+The reader is referred to Sec.~\ref{sec:authentication} for more details.

-Note that Gottesman and Chuang \cite{GC01} presented an unconditionally secure one-time quantum signature scheme in the standard model.
-However, their scheme is very restricted as a signer can only securely distribute a limited number of public keys and sign a single message.
-Our scheme allows for the distribution of an unbounded polynomial number of public keys and an exponential number of signatures.

-\subsubsection{$7.$ Impossibility Results.}
+\paragraph{Impossibility Results.}

-The private key encryption and authentication constructions are secure against adversaries with $\texttt{s}$ qmemory, where $\texttt{s}$ only depends on the size of the quantum transmission (ciphertext or signature) and can be made arbitrarily large, whereas honest users require no qmemory.
-Meanwhile, in the asymmetric key and token setting, both encryption and authentication schemes are secure against adversaries with $O(e^{\sqrt[3]{m}})$ qmemory, where $m$ is the required qmemory of the honest user.
-Notice that this is more significant than the $m\ \textsf{vs.}\ O(m^2)$ gap achieved in the bounded classical storage model.

-In Sec.~\ref{sec:discussion}, we show that it is impossible to implement asymmetric schemes (with unbounded public key copies) in the BQSM with no qmemory for the honest user.
-In particular, if the public keys require no qmemory then an adversary can request and process an unbounded number of key copies and eventually learn the public key state which would reveal information about the secret key.
+We present two interesting impossibility results in this work.
+First, in Sec.~\ref{sec:discussion}, we show that it is impossible to implement asymmetric schemes (with unbounded public key copies) in the BQSM without requiring qmemory from the honest user.
+The fundamental idea is that if the public keys require no qmemory to process then an adversary can request and process an unbounded number of key copies which would reveal information about the secret key.
+The technical argument is more involved since the public keys may be mixed-state which could aid in hiding information.

-The ciphertexts, signatures, and tokens in our schemes satisfy the strong notions of disappearing and unclonable security giving them a host of potential applications.
-The disappearing property adds an extra layer of security to our schemes.
-In the encryption setting, an adversary cannot decrypt a ciphertext even if the private key is revealed afterward.
-While in the authentication setting, an adversary cannot forge a signature of a message $\mu$ even if it has received a signature of $\mu$ earlier!
+The second impossibility result is concerned with the disappearing property of our constructions.
+The ciphertexts, signatures, and tokens in our schemes satisfy disappearing security providing interesting applications as we discussed earlier.
+However, this disappearing property can also be disadvantageous in some scenarios.
+For instance, sometimes, it is more beneficial to have an obfuscation that can be stored and reused multiple times instead of a disappearing one-time program.
+The final contribution of this paper is to provide a negative result showing that non-disappearing obfuscation and one-time programs are impossible in the BQSM (see Sec.~\ref{sec:impossible}).